On Possibilities of High Precision Fundamental Physics Experiments in Spin-Transparent Storage Rings of Low Energy Polarized Electron Beams: Polarized Electron Source, Mott Polarimetry and Expected EDM Limit

 \subsection{Polarized Electron Source}

 Figure~\ref{fig:source_schematics} shows the main parts of the polarized electron source.
-The polarized electron beam is generated when a 780 nm laser light is incident on a photocathode.
+The polarized electron beam is generated when a 780~nm laser light is incident on a photocathode.
 The linearly polarized laser light first passes through a Pockels Cell that produces either right-handed or left-handed circularly polarized light.
 The photocathode is a super-lattice strained GaAs that produces 90\% longitudinally polarized electrons with either positive or negative helicity depending on the circular polarization of the laser light.
 The switching between positive and negative helicity is accomplished by changing the voltage applied to the Pockels Cell.
 The GaAs wafer is first activated (work function is lowered) in a preparation chamber by adding Cs and NF$_3$.
-After the activation, the photocathode is moved to the dc HV chamber where it is inserted in a cathode electrode that can be biased to -200 kV.
+After the activation, the photocathode is moved to the dc HV chamber where it is inserted in a cathode electrode that can be biased to -200~kV.
 The emitted electrons are accelerated in the cathode-anode gap and will have the time structure of the laser light.
-More details about the polarized electron source can be found here~\cite{PhysRevSTAB.13.010101,Androic:2018kni,ALLISON2015105}.
+Nowadays, the polarized electron source can deliver beam polarization of 0.90 on a regular basis.
+More details about the polarized electron source can be found here~\cite{PhysRevSTAB.13.010101,ADDERLEY2023167710, Adderley:2011ri}.

 The beamline is equipped with a 3D spin manipulator that can rotate the spin of the electrons in any direction.
 The first part of the spin manipulator is a Wien filter that rotates the spin vertically followed by a set of two solenoids that can rotate the spin in the transverse direction.
 Finally, a second Wien Filter is capable of rotating the spin in the horizontal plane.
-A similar spin manipulator has been in used reliably at Jefferson Lab over the last ten years~\cite{Adderley:2011ri}.
+A similar spin manipulator has been in used reliably at Jefferson Lab over the last twelve years~\cite{Adderley:2011ri}.